Read

 About pensions

-A pension, in Faroese eftirløn, is a regular payment you can receive when you have stopped working because of age.
-When you become a pensioner, you may be eligible for three types of payments: work-related pensions, the labour market supplemental pension and the retirement pension.
-This section is mainly about work-related pensions.
-You will find information about the other types under quick links.
+A pension, or eftirløn in Faroese, is a regular payment you may receive when you stop working due to age.
+As a pensioner, you may be entitled to three types of pension: work-related pension, the labour market supplemental pension, and the retirement pension.

 The pension is your personal property